doornot/sw-test/README.md

 # sw-test

 Service Worker test repository.
 This is a very simple demo to show basic service worker features in action.
-The demo can be seen on [our GitHub pages](https://doornot.github.io/sw-test/).
+The demo can be seen on [my GitHub pages](https://doornot.github.io/sw-test/).

 You can find a lot more out about how this works by reading [Using Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers).
 In particular, read [Why is my service worker failing to register?](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers#Why_is_my_service_worker_failing_to_register)